Mohamed Bangura

-Mohamed Bangura (born 27 July 1989) is a professional footballer from Sierra Leone.
+Mohamed Bangura (born 27 July 1989) is a Sierra Leonean professional footballer.

 Club career

 IFK Värnamo

 On 19 March 2010, Swedish third tier side IFK Värnamo (coached by the former Sweden midfielder Jonas Thern) announced they had signed Bangura on loan for the forthcoming season.
 At the Småland club Bangura made an immediate impact; when half of the season was played, Bangura had scored 12 goals in 13 league games, turning Värnamo into one of the division's top sides.

 AIK

 On 19 July 2010, AIK announced that they had signed Bangura on a 3 1/2-year contract tying him to the club until the end of 2013.
 It was made clear that AIK was not the only major Swedish side to have shown interest in signing Bangura. Örebro SK, at the time one of the top Allsvenskan teams, were also interested but decided to pass due to Bangura being injured.
 AIK, on the other hand, had scouted Bangura thoroughly for a long time and wanted to make a quick deal.
 On 24 July 2010, Bangura made his Allsvenskan debut for AIK against Malmö FF away by coming in as a substitute in the 74th minute.
 On 28 July, Bangura was in the starting eleven in AIK's next fixture, the UEFA Champions League qualifier at home against Rosenborg BK.
 The game ended with a 0–1 defeat for AIK but Bangura received much praise for his performance in the game.
 On 8 August 2010, Bangura scored his first two goals in AIK's 2–1 victory over IF Brommapojkarna.
 Two months after signing for the club, Egyptian side Al Ahly had a 4 million bid to sign Bangura turned down.
 At the end of the season, AIK went on to finish in eleventh place and Bangura finished his first half-season at the club with six goals in thirteen appearances.

 In the 2011 season, Bangura formed a striking partnership with new signing Teteh Bangura and together, they formed a line of attack in number of games.
 Then, on 17 April 2011, Bangura scored twice in a match with a 2–2 draw against Elfsborg and when they met again on 31 July 2011, the match proved to be a last partnership with both Banguras, as they moved to a new club.
 As they formed a partnership, the Banguras scored the combination of twenty-two goals in the league.
 In the summer transfer window, Bangura attracted interests from clubs around Europe like Russian side Lokomotiv Moscow and Club Brugge.